mattfoster/ipython-tmbundle/README.md

 # Socket Support

-Socket support is very much **work in progress**.
+Socket support is still **work in progress**.
+That said, most of the bundle commands use this functionality, and work well.

-It is currently possible to connect to the IPython vim server extension (`ipy_vimserver`), although support is currently limited to a few test commands.
-To do this, fire up IPython, and enable the server using:
+To set up a socket server, fire up IPython, and type:

     import ipy_vimserver
     ipy_vimserver.setup('sessionname')

-This will create a unix socket in `~/.ipython/` which you can then connect to using the bundle's `Connect to IPYthon server command`.
+This will create a unix socket called `socketname`, in `~/.ipython/` which you can then connect to using the bundle's `Connect to IPYthon server command`.

-This command should detect multiple sessions and ask which to connect to.
-Please note it is not possible to connect to multiple IPython servers.
+This bundle should detect the existence of multiple sessions and ask which to connect to.
+Please note it is not currently possible to send text to multiple IPython servers at once, but there is no reason why it shouldn't be possible in future.

+The command `Open IPython` will open a terminal and start the server up for you.
+In addition, it should be fairly easy to add these commands to your config file.

+To make this more robust, using something like:

+    import ipy_vimserver
+    ipy_vimserver.setup('session-%6x' % time.time())

+Will give you a time-dependent socket name (with no extra `.` chars).

 # Configuration Files